-In this two-part tutorial, you learn how to use the Azure Machine Learning designer to develop and deploy a predictive analytics solution that predicts the price of any car.
+In this two-part tutorial, you learn how to use the Azure Machine Learning designer to train and deploy a machine learning model that predicts the price of any car.
 The designer is a drag-and-drop tool that lets you create machine learning models without a single line of code.

 In part one of the tutorial, you'll learn how to: